Anthropic decision theory: Introduction

 \section{Introduction}

 We cannot have been born on a planet unable to support life.
-This self-evident truism is an example of anthropic or self-locating OREF reasoning: we cannot see ourselves as `outside observers' when looking at facts that are connected with our own existence.
-This means that simply by realising that we exist, we change the odds of certain things being true or false.
+This self-evident fact is an example of anthropic or self-locating reasoning: we cannot be `outside observers' when looking at facts that are connected with our own existence.
+By realising that we exist, we change our credence of certain things being true or false.
+But how exactly?
+Anyone alive is certain to have parents, but what is the probability of siblings?

-There have been several different ways of formalising the above intuition.
-The two most popular revolve around the `Self-Sampling Assumption' and the `Self-Indication Assumption' (\cite{anthbias}).
-Both of these assumptions give a way of computing anthropic probabilities, answering questions such as `Given that I exist and am human, what probability should I assign to there being billions (or trillions) of other humans?'.
-Unfortunately the two assumptions are incompatible with each other, and give different answers to standard anthropic problems.
-Nor do they tell you how to translate the probabilities they give you into actual decisions: many anthropic problems revolve around identical copies, who will presumably decide exactly the same thing as you.
-In order to figure out the consequences of your actions, you have to figure out if you bear responsibility for the behaviour of identical copies.
-Causal decision theory \cite{CDT} would claim that you have no such responsibility, while evidential decision theory \cite{EDT} would claim the opposite.
-And depending on how you resolve this question, SIA and SSA may make you always follow the same behaviour, while still proclaiming different probabilities!
+Different approaches have been used to formalise the impact of anthropics on probability.
+The two most popular revolve around the `Self-Sampling Assumption' and the `Self-Indication Assumption' \citep{anthbias}.
+Both of these give a way of computing anthropic probabilities, answering questions such as `Given that I exist and am human, what probability should I assign to there being billions (or trillions) of other humans?'

+The two assumptions are incompatible with each other, and give different answers to standard anthropic problems.
+Nor are they enough to translate probabilities into decisions.
+Many anthropic problems revolve around identical copies, deciding in the same way as each other, but causal \citep{CDT} and evidential\footnote{ Evidential decision theory (EDT) has been argued to be undefined; see arguments in \url{http://lesswrong.com/lw/e7e/whats_wrong_with_evidential_decision_theory/} and Egan's contention that `fixing' causal decision theory must also `fix' EDT \citep{counter_CDT}, along with Joyce's `fixing' of causal decision theory \citep{regret_CDT}.
+Anthropic decision theory resembled EDT more than it does CDT, but has distinct foundations. } \citep{EDT} decision theory differ on whether agents can make use of this fact.
+And agents using SIA and SSA can end up always making the same decision, while still calculating different probabilities \citep{prob_not_enough}.
+We are at risk of getting stuck in an intense debate whose solution is still not enough to tell us how to decide.

+Hence this paper will sidestep the issue, and will not advocate for one or the other of the anthropic probabilities, indeed arguing that anthropic situations are a distinct setup, where many of the arguments in favour of probability assignment (such as long run frequencies) must fail.